beckadamtheinventor/BOS/README.md

 ### including a libload library
 All libraries and routines must be located in the libload_relocations section.
 The library include header starts with the byte 0xC0 ($C0) and is followed by the null-terminated library name, which is then followed by a version byte.
 Note that the version byte for each library is different.
-Since BOS comes pre-loaded with the latest libload libraries, it is unlikely that you will see a version error.
+Since BOS comes pre-loaded with some of the latest libload libraries, it is unlikely that you will see a version error.
 Headers for libload libraries included in BOS:
 + fatdrvce: `db $C0,"FATDRVCE",0,1`
 + fileioc: `db $C0,"FILEIOC",0,6`
 + graphx: `db $C0,"GRAPHX",0,11`
 + usbdrvce: `db $C0,"USBDRVCE",0,0`

-Note that fileioc is currently unstable in BOS.
+Note that fileioc is currently unstable/unusable in BOS.

 Example usage:
 ```